ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.python.markdown

 * Optimistic concurrency can be _enabled_ when **storing** a specific document,
   even when it is _disabled_ for an entire session (or globally).

-* This is done by passing `string.Empty` as the change vector value to the [Store](../../../client-api/session/storing-entities) method.
+* This is done by passing an empty `str` as the change vector value to the [store](../../../client-api/session/storing-entities) method.
   Setting the change vector to an empty string will cause RavenDB to ensure that this document is a new one and doesn't already exist.
   A `ConcurrencyException` will be thrown if the document already exists.

-* If you do not provide a change vector or if the change vector is `null`, optimistic concurrency will be disabled.
+* If you do not provide a change vector or if the change vector is `None`, optimistic concurrency will be disabled.

-* Setting optimistic concurrency for a specific document overrides the `UseOptimisticConcurrency` property from the `Advanced` session operations.
+* Setting optimistic concurrency for a specific document overrides the `use_optimistic_concurrency` property from the `advanced` session operations.

-{CODE optimistic_concurrency_4@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}
+{CODE:python optimistic_concurrency_4@ClientApi\Session\Configuration\OptimisticConcurrency.py /}

 {PANEL/}